csci430-os/assg02/README.md

 to work in the test case for task 1 (second test case in the test file).
-We did not give you the implementation of the constructor for the `ProcessSimulator` class, so you will need to start with a constructor that specifies the system time slice quantum and saves that value.
-Many of the other member variables besides the `timeSliceQuantum` need to be initialized to default variables then in the constructor.
+We did not give you the implementation of the constructor for the `ProcessSimulator` class, so you will need to start with a constructor that initializes the system time slice quantum.
+Most all of the other member variables (except the stl containers) need to be initialized to default values in the constructor.
 The tests for task 1 show what the expected default starting values should be for many of the member variables.